evmaus/breaking-binaries/README.md

 ## Getting Started

 Step 1:  Wait for more content.
 Let's be real with each other--this course is in development.
+Once the first few labs are done it'll be in a much better place to start.

-Step 2:  Clone the repository and go to Basics and read Getting Started.md there.
+Step 2:  Clone the repository, and go to Basics and read Getting Started.md there.

 ## Course Structure